matthieucabos/Raptor-Cryptographic-Algorithm/README.md

 To use, you can test each algorithm individually.

-If you want to automate the process, use the Shell Script Automate.sh found in the Crypto-Automation Repertory.
+If you want to automate the process, use the Shell Script Automatev0.sh found in the Crypto-Automation Repertory.

 You can use the associated *Crypted.txt* and *Key.txt* file to get an example of decrypting process, wrote into res.txt using the decrypting process.